In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 - Compliance: conforming out of fear, bending to power

 - Internalization: we wholeheartedly agree and identify with the group or source of influence.
-Credibility of the source is important here
+The credibility of the source is important here

 Conformity and Letting People Die